Hamilton Field (Hamilton AFB): Hamilton today

 Following its closure, many of the facilities at the airfield have been reclaimed by the city of Novato and county of Marin for public use.
 The airfield is also part of tidal wetland restoration effort currently underway by the U.S. Army Corps of Engineers (San Francisco District), California Coastal Conservancy, and the San Francisco Bay Conservation and Development Commission.
 This multi-agency construction and environmental restoration effort is called the Hamilton Wetland Restoration Project and is funded by federal, state, and regional burses.

 Most non-original structures have been removed and replaced with housing subdivisions.
 Seven of the nine original hangars have been converted into offices, retaining their façade while being renovated on the inside.
 In July, 2017, a proposed tenth hangar is set to be built to match the look and feel of the original nine hangars.
 This part of the base is now called Hamilton Landing.
-Several of the original base buildings designed by Capt.
-Nurse and built in the early '30s have been renovated, including the former base headquarters, three of the large airmen's barracks, and the Firehouse.
+Several of the original base buildings designed by Captain Howard B. Nurse, and built in the early 1930s have been renovated, including the former base headquarters, three of the large airmen's barracks, and the Firehouse.
 Others, such as the War Dept. Theatre, the base hospital, the Bachelor Officers' Quarters, and the Officers' Club remain intact either awaiting renovation or demolition.
 The Discovery Channel show MythBusters has used hangar space at Hamilton to carry out some of their experiments.
 Some scenes for the 1984 film Indiana Jones and the Temple of Doom were filmed at Hamilton, as were some scenes from the 1983 film The Right Stuff, and the television show Emergency! in 1978.

 The U.S. Coast Guard currently owns 282 Spanish-style duplexes and homes; these units were part of the old Hamilton Air Force Base housing.
 Due to the buildings' age, there is a need for maintenance, and many housing units are vacant, boarded up and in caretaker status.
 Many issues experienced with older homes (e.g. insufficient wiring and water damage) are currently experienced by Coast Guard tenants.
 The Coast Guard planned to sell all or most of their 50 acres of land and homes through a GSA sale in 2020.
 Since the Coast Guard property was not included in the base environmental studies, this area will need environmental review.

 The base's environmental conditions were extensively studied as part of the redevelopment and wetlands restoration effort.
 Contaminated soil was removed or treated as needed.
 An underground methyl tert-butyl ether (MTBE) plume was discovered near the former gas stations.
 A small number of homes were cautioned against planting fruit trees.
 This plume has since dissipated and the warning is no longer in effect.